locoframework/loco-js-model/README.md

 # 🦕 Origins

-**Loco** framework has been created back in 2016.
+**Loco** framework was created back in 2016.
 The main reason for it was to make my life easier as a full-stack developer.
 I was using [Coffeescript](http://coffeescript.org) back then on the front-end and [Ruby on Rails](http://rubyonrails.org) on the back-end.

 I still use **Rails** but my front-end toolbox has changed to modern goodies such as **ES6**, [Webpack](https://webpack.js.org), [Babel](https://babeljs.io), [React](https://reactjs.org), [Redux](https://redux.js.org)... and **Loco-JS** obviously :)